thelicato/asciified/frontend/README.md

 Your app is ready to be deployed!

 ## Roadmap
+- [x] Figlet as images when too big
 - [ ] Edit logo and favicon
 - [ ] Check Responsiveness
 - [ ] Add copy to ``<pre>`` tags